Our Supporter Charter

 – We will respond to any questions you have about any aspect of our work promptly, politely, and honestly and we’ll act on your feedback, good or bad, to improve how we operate

-We are respectful – We will be quick to thank you for your donation, and process it quickly so it can be put to good use as soon as possible
+– We will be quick to thank you for your donation, and process it quickly so it can be put to good use as soon as possible

 – We’ll never share or swap your information with another organisation, and we will protect the privacy and security of your data